Paris Commune: Failed seizure attempt and government retreat

 While the Army had succeeded in securing the cannons at Belleville and Buttes-Chaumont and other strategic points, at Montmartre a crowd gathered and continued to grow, and the situation grew increasingly tense.
-The horses that were needed to take the cannon away did not arrive, and the army units were immobilized.
+The horses that were needed to take the cannons away did not arrive, and the army units were immobilized.
 As the soldiers were surrounded, they began to break ranks and join the crowd.
 General Lecomte tried to withdraw, and then ordered his soldiers to load their weapons and fix bayonets.
 He thrice ordered them to fire, but the soldiers refused.
 Some of the officers were disarmed and taken to the city hall of Montmartre, under the protection of Clemenceau.
 General Lecomte and his staff officers were seized by the guardsmen and his mutinous soldiers and taken to the local headquarters of the National Guard under the command of captain Simon Charles Mayer at the ballroom of the Château Rouge.
 The officers were pelted with rocks, struck, threatened, and insulted by the crowd.
 In the middle of the afternoon, Lecomte and the other officers were taken to 6 rue des Rosiers by members of a group calling themselves the Committee of Vigilance of the 18th arrondissement, who demanded that they be tried and executed.